-Dr. Krzysztof “Krys” Cios is professor and chair of Computer Science and directs the CIOS Lab: Data Mining and Biomedical Informatics.
+Dr. Krzysztof “Krys” Cios is a professor of Computer Science and directs the CIOS Lab: Data Mining and Biomedical Informatics.
 His research interests are in the areas of machine learning and data mining.

 He was advisor of 17 doctoral students, who are now professors at the US, Australian, Vietnamese and Thai universities, work at companies such as Google, Amazon Robotics, General Motors, NASA and Proctor and Gamble.

 He published 3 books and over 200 articles.

 “for contributions to data mining and machine learning”

 Fellow of the American Institute for Medical and Biological Engineering (professional)